kubapeter/portfolio/Coursera Courses/Standalone Courses/Oracle SQL Practice Course/Codes/Exercises.md

 >| empID - varchar(10) - not null   |
 >| empName - varchar(20) - not null |
 >| Role - varchar(20)               |
+>
+>2.
+Now, we need to populate the employees table with data.
+View the description so you can see the columns we’ll be populating.
+>
+>3.
+Once you have viewed your table, insert the following information into it:
+>
+>empID = S1234, empName = Jack Peterson, Role =
+>
+>empID = M3456, empName = Tom Hill, Role = Marketing
+>
+>empID = I4567, empName = Matt Abrams, Role = Installation
+>
+>4.
+Select all to view the output to ensure the data is correct.
+>
+>## Table 3: Create the Orders table
+>
+>1.
+Use the details below to create an **Orders** table.